shaka-project/shaka-packager/docs/source/options/raw_key_encryption_options.rst

     Enable encryption with raw key (keys provided in command line)).
-This generates `Common protection system <https://goo.gl/s8RIhr>`_ if neither --pssh nor --additional_protection_systems is specified.
-Use --pssh to provide custom protection systems or use --additional_protection_systems to generate protection systems automatically.
+This generates `Common protection system <https://goo.gl/s8RIhr>`_ if neither --pssh nor --protection_systems is specified.
+Use --pssh to provide custom protection systems or use --protection_systems to generate protection systems automatically.

 --enable_raw_key_decryption